hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

     as possible.
 Weekly status meetings on selfmade deadlines can be skipped, and we can instead focus on the metrics and the next iteration.
 - Planning Paralysis
-  - Reducing the amount of planning that goes into approval of a hypothesis to be worked on reduces the amount of planning needed.
+  - Reducing the amount of planning that goes into approval of a hypothesis, reduces the amount of planning needed.
 The only thing that's needed is an idea for the first sprint, and from there we can go iteratively.
 - Planning Software
   - Moving software planning closer to the iterations and learnings based on user data puts software development in the place where it can work.
 Delivering iteratively is the way to go